Metropolitan Education Commission (MEC) 2014-2015 Meeting Schedule

 We Made It!
 Twenty-five years ago, the Metropolitan Education Commission (MEC) founders had a dream of creating a Tucson/Pima County Education Commission.
 Community leaders envisioned an organization that would advocate for our children’s education and develop programs to address high school graduation and higher education access and success.
 Since its inception in 1990, the MEC has achieved that goal and much more.

-On May 8, 2015, the MEC will celebrate its 25th Anniversary at Desert Diamond Casino with the 25th Salute to Education and Business Crystal Apple Awards Luncheon.
+On May 8, 2015, the MEC celebrated its 25th Anniversary at Desert Diamond Casino with the 25th Salute to Education and Business Crystal Apple Awards Luncheon.

 The 2015 Crystal Apple Honorees are: